Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Main Results

 Many of our proofs focus on the contract-adjusted utilities $\tau$, rather than the underlying individual transfers $(c_{i \rightarrow j}(a))_{i,j \in \calN, a \in \calA}$.
 We assume throughout that net transfers along transitive chains cancel out, so that an agent’s utility depends only on the net transfer $\tau_i(a)$ when evaluating overall stability.
 This allows us to reason in terms of $\tau$ rather than tracking the full contract matrix $c$.

-We emphasize, however, that this simplification is a slight-of-hand: if the underlying contracts $c$ are ignored entirely, so that agents only care how much they donate without regard to whom, this can break equilibrium, as shown in Appendix~\ref{apx:strategic_behavior_variants}.
-Lemma~\ref{lem:observable_participation} is a direct corollary of this simplification: it lets us deduce whether $i \in S$ from changes in $\tau$, but this reasoning is valid only because $\tau$ captures the net effect of transitive contracts $c$.
+We emphasize, however, that this simplification is a sleight of hand: if the underlying contracts $c$ are ignored entirely, so that agents only care how much they donate without regard to whom, this can break equilibrium, as shown in Appendix~A. Lemma~\ref{lem:observable_participation} is a direct corollary of this simplification: it lets us deduce whether $i \in S$ from changes in $\tau$, but this reasoning is valid only because $\tau$ captures the net effect of transitive contracts $c$.

 \begin{lem}[Observable Participation] Given base utilities $u$, consider states $(P, \tau, S)$ and $(P', \tau', S')$.
 If there exists an alternative $a \in \mathcal{A}$ such that either (1) $\tau_i(a) \le 0$ and $\tau'_i(a) < \tau_i(a)$, or (2) $\tau_i(a) \ge 0$ and $\tau'_i(a) < 0$, then $i \in S'$. \end{lem}